-- Support the WWU Blue Group.
-We believe their collaboration with local social justice organizations has produced a policy that will best protect vulnerable community members from racial and immigration status discrimination.
-We are especially in support of a civilian oversight board of Bellingham police. - Explore forming a Bellingham Office of Civil Rights to advance civil rights and improve equity in Bellingham.
+- Support the asks of the Undocumented Community in Bellingham.
+We are especially in support of their ask of a civilian oversight board of Bellingham police, o Furthermore, we ask City Council to take initiative when members of the Bellingham community are targeted by ICE; for example, by attending immigration court or writing a letter to the judge or attorney general in the case. - Explore forming a Bellingham Office of Civil Rights to advance civil rights and improve equity in Bellingham.
 A dedicated office to assist dismantling deeply embedded systems of oppression within our society would be a great asset.
-Further, this office could act as an resource for anonymous complaints for issues within Bellingham City limits. - o Model Program: City of Seattle, WA.
-Office of Civil Rights
+Further, this office could act as an resource for anonymous complaints for issues within Bellingham City limits.
+Work with marginalized groups when creating this office, including Bellingham's Community to Community. - o Model Program: Citv of Seattle.
+WA.
+Office of Civil Rights - Take action to form solutions for the food desert in the Birchwood Neighborhood.
+Since the neighborhood Albertsons closed in April 2016, local residents have lost access to fresh fruits, vegetables, meats and dairy.
+Food deserts like the one in the Birchwood Neighborhood disproportionately affect low-income families and marginalized communities.